 A good way to get into deep concentration is by using the Pomodoro method.

-I have written about the wonders of the Pomodoro method here.
+I have written about the wonders of the Pomodoro method.
 Please look.

 This is an invaluable tool to help you study better and more efficiently.

-1. Set the timer on your watch or smartphone to 25 minutes.
+1. Set the timer on your watch or smartphone for 25 minutes.